There’s a point when I leave the Trader Joe’s.

 California.
 Venice.
 Those slinky garments I’ve been eyeing up on Pinterest.
 Ocean time.
 Reading time (in Europe).

 And suddenly…I’m motivated.
 I’m more than willing to work for eating pizza and sipping espresso at a cafe by the Grand Canal.
 I can’t freaking wait to go surfing again, this time with someone who knows how and will take the time to show me without my practically drowning.

 What’s the impractical thing you’re working for this year?

 Where are you going without worrying about whether you’ve got those bananas and some more toilet paper in your cart?
 What are you going to do when you’ve gotten beyond the Trader Joe’s parking lot and you’d like some chocolate, some lingerie, or some fine-ass new shoes?

 What are you wiling to work harder to buy, to make, to grow, to experience, or to achieve?

 Start planning your year there and lemme know how it goes.

 P.S.
 Your year could use the Fuck Yah club, no matter what.
-It’s free and glorious and I’ll send you a copy of Go Your Own Way: free yourself from business as usual when you join.
+It’s free and glorious and I’ll email you the finest gifs that have ever giffed (in addition to my new podcasts and poems) about once a week.